webdriverio/expect-webdriverio/docs/API.md

 await expect(myElem).toHaveText('Some\u00a0Text')
 ```

-you can find unicode of HTML entity at: https://html.spec.whatwg.org/multipage/named-characters.html#named-character-references
+You can find all unicode references in the [HTML spec](https://html.spec.whatwg.org/multipage/named-characters.html#named-character-references).

 ## Browser Matchers